 Bundle Your Activities Wisely

-The best way to get the most out of your Paris Pass is to schedule out each day in a wise manner.
+The best way to get the most out of your Paris Pass is to schedule each day wisely.

 Second, I highly recommend trying to cluster your sightseeing geographically so you don’t have to crisscross the city multiple times.

-Third, a few of the activities on the Paris Pass are a bit outside the city so you’ll want to take travel time into consideration.
+Third, a few of the activities on the Paris Pass are a bit outside the city so you’ll want to consider travel time.
 Versailles, for example, is about a 50-minute train ride from the center of Paris so you’ll want to get an early start if you plan on doing other activities in Paris that day.

 Don’t Waste the First Day